 Step 2: Create Target Definition for XML Generator Transformation in Informatica

 Once you select the Create option, a new window called Create Target table will be displayed as shown below.
 Please provide a unique name for the target, and select the database type as Flat File.
-Once you are done, Please click on the Create button to create new empty table in our PowerCenter Target Designer.
+Once you are done, Please click on the Create button to create a new empty table in our PowerCenter Target Designer.

 Double-click on the newly created target table.
 Next, go to the Columns Tab to add a new column.
 Please select the first button (before scissors symbol) as shown below.
 This will open the empty row to add Column Name, Data Type

-From the below screenshot you can observe that, we added one XML_Output column of string data type.
+From the below screenshot you can observe that we added one XML_Output column of string data type.